wmcbrine/PDCurses/sdl1/README.md

 Acknowledgements
 ----------------

-Original SDL port was provided by William McBrine <wmcbrine@gmail.com>
+Original SDL port was provided by William McBrine
-TTF support is based on contributions by Laura Michaels.
+TTF support based on contributions by Laura Michaels